BACHELOR OF SCIENCE DEGREE: MEDIA ARTS – WEB DESIGN

-The Bachelor of Science Degree in Media Arts, area of study Web Design and Development prepares students for a career in web development and design field.
+The Bachelor of Science Degree in Media Arts, area of study in Web Design and Development, prepares students for careers in web development and design fields.

 This program is structured to compliment the revolutionary changes in interactive design that have catapulted the primarily print media area of graphic design into new arenas that combine audio, video, text, graphics, animation and commerce for the web world.

-The program starts with the overview of the digital media field with introductory courses in web design (HTML/CSS), animation (Maya) and digital video editing (FinalCut Pro®) offering the video students full understanding of a platform in digital media field.
+The program starts with an overview of the digital media field with introductory courses in web design (HTML/CSS), video production and 3D animation enabling them to gain a full understanding of platforms in the digital media field.